gbrsts/gbrsts/README.md

-<h1> Eae 🤘, Eu sou o Gabriel.</h1>
+<h1> What's up 🤘, i'm Gabriel.</h1>

 ![](https://komarev.com/ghpvc/?username=gbrsts&color=blueviolet)

+- 🔥 Software Engineer
-- 🔥 Analista Desenvolvedor Junior | Junior Analist Developer
+- 🔥 Junior Analist Developer
-- 🎓 Bacharelado em Ciência da Computação na Universidade Paulista | Bachelor in Computer Science at University Paulista
+- 🎓 Bachelor in Computer Science at University Paulista
-- 🧑‍🎓 Estudante na Universidade de Brasília | Student at University of Brasilia
+- 🧑‍🎓 Student at University of Brasilia

-<h3> Você pode interagir comigo a partir destes links a seguir, da uma olhada depois! </h3>
+<h3> You can interact with me by these links, check out later! </h3>

 <div align="center">
   <a href="(https://dev.to/gbrsts)"> <img src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white"> </a>